The NERSC Allocation Request Form (ERCAP)

 Finishing your request

-When you have completed answering to your satisfaction all the questions on the Request Form click the Other Info / Finish tab and click the Finished box for the Current Request Status question 27.
+When you have completed answering to your satisfaction all the questions on the request form click the Submit Request tab and click the Finished box for question 28.

 Printing and saving to disk

 To print a request: